davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 [oss]: https://en.wikipedia.org/wiki/Open-source_software

 More people are surprised by what they learn from sharing software designs before implementing.
 Why not your thoughts?
 See a clear example in the comments on [this StackOverflow answer][ts].
+Why are so many organizations based around teams?
+Presumably, peer review by smart people produces better results faster.

 In short, share your mental functions to get help from others in fixing them.
 Others are motivated to fix your mental functions for the same reason you're motivated to fix theirs; so you have a